How To Write Work Experience In Resume (Samples & Tips)

 Marketing Manager | July 2017–May 2019

--Oversaw the switch to new resource planning and scheduling app that improved productivity by 15%.
+• Oversaw the switch to a new resource planning and scheduling app that improved productivity by 15%.

--Received promotion after two years of working as a marketing assistant for helping improve marketing team productivity and motivated the team.
+• Received promotion after two years of working as a marketing assistant to help improve marketing team productivity and motivate the team.

 Awards and recognition

 The work experience section of your resume should also include details about any recognitions and awards you have received in the past.
-You should include these details in the job descriptions section.
+You should include these details in the job description section.

 Incorrect